PakO0044/MeXE402_Midterm_Ramirez_Neil_Evan_S.-_Adolfo_Jann_Shane/README.md

 ### Data Visualization:

+* Printed out the descriptive statistics of the dataset using describe() method to get an overview of the numerical features like mean, standard deviation, minimum, maximum, and quartiles.
-* Created a box plot for each chemical property to visualize the spread of data and identify any outliers.
+* Created a pair plot for each chemical property to visualize the spread of data and identify any outliers.
+* Investigated the relationships between numerical variables using a heat map.
+* Generated a scatter plots visualizing the features affecting the color of the wine.

 ### Linear Regression Analysis: